koodaamo/banking.statements.spankki/README.md

 ==============================

 This is a plugin for use with ofxstatement package.
-It implements parsers for different statement entry CSV formats that have been used by S-Pankki of Finland.
+It implements parser for the PDF transaction sheets provided by S-Pankki of Finland.

-There is support for both personal and corporate CSV export formats.

 Issue reports and pull requests welcome.